StrijpT-Ellie/contour-wall/CONTRIBUTING.md

 ## Contributing to the core libary

 Have you found a bug, optimization or do you want to implement a feature for the core libary.

-TODO
+Make sure that you understand the whole architecture of the system, refer to the [architecture document](docs/software_architecture/ELLIE_software_achitecture.pdf) for better understanding of the whole system.
+Also, if you are planning on the part of the library which implements CDI, it is also recommended to have a basic understanding of [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).

 ## Contributing to (new) wrappers